 Brian Page: Adapt.
 Absolutely.

-We can see some of the housing, just various things that they learn, you know, through the horticulture and the culinary and the technology.
+The videos show kind of an overview of the campus.
+They can see some of the housing, just various things that they learn, through horticulture and the culinary and the technology.
 And we’ve got wonderful staff.
-We’re willing to take people and show them around the campus, even as we’re in the process of.
-Looking at other sites where we can possibly start doing some branches and some other States.
+We’re willing to take people and show them around the campus, even as we’re in the process of looking at other sites where we can possibly start doing some branches in some other states.

 Thanks again, Brian.

 Brian Page: Oh, absolutely.
 My pleasure, David.
 Thank you.

 Tom Couch: The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs.
 Through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
 It’s a great way for fathers to support fathers.
 Sometimes the mentor father is just there to answer a few questions.
 Sometimes they become good friends.
 It’s a proven support system for new fathers with special needs kids.

 If you are a father looking for support, or if you’re a dad who’d like to offer support, go to 21stcenturydads.org.

 David Hirsch: And thank you for listening to this Special Fathers Network Podcast, stories of fathers helping fathers.